PeterJCLaw/obs-match-scheduler/README.md

-# obs-match-scheduler
+# OBS Match Scheduler

-SRComp Match Scheduler for OBS Studio
+SRComp Match Scheduler for OBS Studio.

+Don't look at the code if you like your eyes.